Phoenix009/Notes/WiSe'23/Security/Integrity.md

 ## Unkeyed Hash Functions

-Cryptographic hash functions used in practice generally have a fixed output length and are usually unkeyed meaning that the has function is just a fixed function
+Cryptographic hash functions used in practice generally have a fixed output length and are usually unkeyed meaning that the hash function is just a fixed function
 $$H:\{0, 1\}^* \rightarrow \{0, 1\}^l$$